zhullyb/monyhar/monyhar/net/docs/supported-projects.md

 ## Android WebView

-Distinct from the Chromium browser, the Android WebView is itself based on the Chromium browser.
+Distinct from the Monyhar browser, the Android WebView is itself based on the Monyhar browser.
 On official Android devices running Android N or later, WebView is automatically updated when Google Chrome is updated on the device.
 For earlier devices, Android WebView is updated by the System WebView component.